jkeohan/rctr-8-2-21/w01d01/orientation.md

 ## Complete Homework Assignments on Time

-HW assignments are due the following Tuesday after they have been assigned.
+HW assignments are due the following Monday after they have been assigned.
 They will be graded by the IA/TAs about a week after submission.
 If the IA/TA extends to you a chance to re-submit the assignment after feedback, you will have 3 business days to do so.

 You may have up to a three-day grace period period for extenuating circumstances (see above) if you get approval before the due date.